minuteman1911/atitya/index.md

 # Other similar projects
  There are many simulation tools out there like BRIAN, Neuron, Genesis etc. In this section, I have described the major ones in short.

  BRIAN is an open source Python package for simulating spiking neurons.
 It offers flexibility by giving users the option of writing their own model of neurons, and then converting it to a language closer to hardware for faster execution.

  GENESIS is a software which can simulate large scale networks, like the neocortex.

  NEURON is similar to GENESIS and comes with a GUI builder for creating networks easily.
 Also useful for modelling an individual neuron.

+ ## Some key differences between these projects and Kobe are:
+   1. Kobe tries to create a non-ideal model of the brain as opposed to a completely ideal biophysical model.
+In Kobe, we consider a node as a point neuron and modelling of intraneuronal dynamics, though possible, is discouraged.
+This is explained in more detail in the next section.
+   2. A Network in Kobe is actually an OpenAI Gym Agent, which is present in an Environment.
+This way, we try to complete the circuit which is essential for any host present in a system to learn and grow.
+Maybe life on earth formed only because of the periodicity of the revolution of the earth around the Sun, and its revolution about itself.
+Circadian rythms and sleep cycles would never form if the earth were stationary about its orbit.
+Basically, the Environment in which an agent is present is crucial for its development.
+Thus we model the Environment in addition to the Agent.

  The working of the human brain ( and other mammals alike ) is so elusive that it has prompted many governments across the world to start initiatives, which aim at ( more or less ) broadening our understanding of it.
+The Human Brain Project, BRAIN initiative are some of the largest and the most prominent ones.

 # Do we need to simulate everything?
  This section (and maybe some of the subsequent ones) is biased towards my own personal views about computation and simulation; the reader should know better.
 There is a tradeoff between the level of detail to which we can simulate a particular thing, and the computing power required for doing it.
 More the detail we try to simulate, more is the computing power required.
  One goal of Kobe is to find the break-even point of the detail below which a simulation would make no sense, and produce garbled output, and beyond which, is a plain waste of computing resources.